Set up Microsoft Defender for Endpoint deployment

 Configure the proxy server manually using a registry-based static proxy

-Configure a registry-based static proxy to allow only Microsoft Defender for Endpoint sensor to report diagnostic data and communicate with Microsoft Defender for Endpoint services if a computer is not permitted to connect to the Internet.
+Configure a registry-based static proxy to allow only Microsoft Defender for Endpoint sensor to report diagnostic data and communicate with Microsoft Defender for Endpoint services if a computer isn't permitted to connect to the Internet.
 The static proxy is configurable through Group Policy (GP).
 The group policy can be found under:

 - Administrative Templates > Windows Components > Data Collection and Preview Builds > Configure Authenticated Proxy usage for the Connected User Experience and Telemetry Service